metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/README.md

 STAR is handcountable but requires a Range Ballot.
 Range methods like STAR have less Later Harm effect than Borda Methods.

 *Redacting Condorcet Methods* are the **best** for a conventional Ranked Choice Ballot.
 If a Condorcet Winner does not create a Later Harm violation they will always be chosen.
 They can create a gauge of the later harm effect that then allows for the establishment of a Later Harm tolerance.
 The steps for *Condorcet Vs IRV* are easy to understand but the number of steps qualifies it as somewhat complex.
-Other methods in the family (not yet implemented) will be more complex.

-**Redacting Condorcet** (Condorcet Vs IRV being the only one available here at the moment) is my preference. **STAR** is my preferred Scoring method.
-If you need to hand count, Benham is your Condorcet Method and IRV is your Later Harm Protected Method.
-Smith Set IRV is a simple Condorcet Method that is better on Later Harm than any other non-redacting Condorcer Method, it is a much better choice than Benham.
-If Later Harm compliance is required a Redacting Condorcet Method is your best choice, and IRV your choice if they're too complex.

 ## Floor Rules and Tie Breakers